Kani-Maki-Gang/bld/Readme.md

 # Features
 - [X] Running a pipeline on the executing machine or on a docker container.
 - [X] Client and Server mode.
+- [X] Copying artifacts to and from a container.
 - [X] Authentication using an oauth2 service (Github, Google, Microsoft etc).

 # Commands